j7yn/j7yn/README.md

 * Frontend for my NBA Analytics Hub, a production-ready backend powered by FastAPI featuring basic NBA stats, advanced stats, player evolution, shot chart visualizations, and more!
 * A MacOS version of Everything (VoidTools) - a software that can easily find files on you mac much faster than the built-in search feature in Finder
-* AI/ML NBA analysis system using YOLO, OpenCV, and Python
 * A graphical engine featuring Projection, Culling, Lighting, Cameras & Clipping, and Texturing & Depth